This is how I make onion rings in the oven, not the frier. They are crispy on the outside, tender on the inside without getting soggy.

 Don’t have buttermilk?
 You can make your own.
 Measure 1/4 cup of white vinegar or fresh lemon juice in a quart-size measuring cup.
 Then, add enough milk (1%, 2%, or whole) to the same measuring cup until it reaches 1 quart.
 Stir it around and let sit for 5 minutes.
 The homemade “buttermilk” will be somewhat curdled and ready to use for the soak.

 Get your breading ready.
-Do not leave any of these ingredients out.

 Here’s why Panko is better than regular breadcrumbs in this recipe: Panko is made from crustless bread and is coarsely ground into airy, large flakes.
 Panko flakes tend to stay crispier longer than regular breadcrumbs because they don’t absorb as much grease.